Audio/MIDI multitrack recording software

 GJM/GJS files

 GJM/GJS files use lossless compression to reduce file size.
+They can be used in MultitrackStudio only.
 The compression algorithm works best if the audio signal doesn't contain loud treble parts.
-This works well for multitrack recording since tracks typically have many silent or soft parts so the file size can easily be reduced to about 70% of its original size.
+This works well for multitrack recording, since tracks typically have many silent or soft parts, so the file size can easily be reduced to about 70% of its original size.

-Note that sound quality isn't impaired in any way by the compressing action: if you save a .WAV file in .GJM format and then save that file in .WAV format again you get exactly the same file.
+Note that sound quality isn't impaired in any way by the compression: if you save a .WAV file in .GJM format and then save that file in .WAV format again, you get exactly the same file.

 M4A files